Shopping Links

 That's not to say that Project A-ko 3 doesn't have its high points.
 Aside from generally poking fun at the whole high-school romance genre (it's a standard romance, but if you pay attention almost everything is a little off), there are a few good jokes and a little sequence at the end that makes reference to just about every classic mecha anime that you can think of.

-It's also a nice change of pace to have some downtime with the characters, and we get to see lots of B-ko's loyal minions.
+It's also a nice change of pace to have some downtime with the characters.
 As two-dimensional as they are, I still like the characters, so I enjoyed getting to see to see a bit more depth out of A, B and C-ko.
+We also get to spend plenty of time with B-ko's loyal minions.

-The biggest change (and for the better) is that C-ko is not only much less annoying, but almost qualifies as an actual character instead of an empty blonde shell.
+The biggest change (and this one is for the better) is that C-ko is not only much less annoying, she almost qualifies as an actual character instead of an empty blonde shell full of annoying.
 Yes, that's right, I very nearly found myself empathizing with C-ko.
 Will wonders never cease.
-Almost frightening, but it finally makes sense why A-ko is willing to put up with her, espeically after a cute little scene at the end (which also brings back all that ambiguity about exactly how "friendly" A-ko and C-ko are).
+Almost frightening, but it finally makes sense why A-ko is willing to put up with her, especially after a cute little scene at the end (which also brings back all that ambiguity about exactly how "friendly" A-ko and C-ko are).
 Certainly a pleasant change.

-The visual end of the production is par for the three sequel movies--same character designs, nice art, smooth animation (mostly character animation this time).
-The very small amount of action is well done.
+The visual end of the production is par for the three sequel movies--same character designs, nice art, smooth animation.
+Said animation is mostly character animation this time; there's very little action (the bit it does have also looks good).
 The one thing that stands out is the stylized intro sequence, which looks very slick--reminds me a lot of Yasuomi Umetsu's character designs and sharp visual productions.
 Pointless, but good stuff.

-The dub is, as before, unremarkable, but the same old Japanese cast is back again, and doing their thing well.
+The dub is, as before, unremarkable, but the same old Japanese cast is back again, and doing their thing.
 Impressively, Michie Tomizawa manages to make C-ko something at least vaguely resembling a person with human emotions without significantly changing her voice (again, will wonders never cease).
-Unfortunately the subtitles make some alterations from the original dialogue, matching the loosely translated dub more closely.
+Unfortunately USM's subtitles make some alterations from the original dialogue, matching the loosely translated dub more closely.

 The music, thankfully, is back from the generic anime tunes of 2, this time featuring several classical-style (or actually classical) pieces of music and one unmemorable vocal interlude.